acherm/acherm.github.io/_posts/2021-05-23-FootballAnalysis-xG-COVIDHome.md

 Looking at actual points, in Russia championship and in 2019, there was also this effect.
 Bundesliga in 2019 suggested a trend, but on fewer games.
 In general, 2019 is hard to analyze since it's a mix of COVID and non COVID period.
 Serie A and Liga were apparently less impacted.

 Now looking at expected points, the reversal for Ligue 1 and Premier League is less strong (61 xPoints for Ligue 1, 48 xPoints for Premier League).
-However there is a comparative decrease.
+However there is a comparable decrease.